KEERRO/ctf-writeups/Securinets CTF Quals 2020/REVERSING/static EYELESS REVENGE/README.md

 ![img3](start.png)

-The marked sub-routine is the address of the main function let's decompile it and see what's going in there.
+The marked sub-routine is the address of the main function let's decompile it and see what's going on in there.

 ![img4](main.png)

 The main is a pretty large function.
 But long story short when we analyze this function we will figure out that the algorithm is unsolvable ; impossible to break it or to restore the flag from it.

 My inteded solution is to use the ```xref``` feature to determine the right function being executed.
-And that's why i messed up the sections headers to not let the constant just put the binary in a debugger and get the right function address easily.
+And that's why i messed up the sections headers to not let the contestant just put the binary in a debugger and get the right function address easily.

 Okay let's first open ```strings``` tab in IDA (shift+F12).